Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 |Incorrect torque can cause damage or break a part.
 Use a torque wrench to correctly tighten a part, or transport the bicycle to your dealer for service.|

-It is important to use only genuine replacement parts for several safety-critical components.
-The Montague frame quick release is one such component.
-The Octagon stem assembly is another such safety-critical component.
+It is important to use only genuine replacement parts with dimensions identical to the original components on your bike.
+The Montague frame quick release and the Octagon stem assembly are both safety-critical components.
 Only replace the frame quick release and the Octagon stem with a genuine part sourced from Montague.
 Do not switch your fork as your CLIX quick release wheel is not compatible with some forks.

 If you replace the crank or tires with different models, you should use caution as there is a possible reduction of toe-clearance and the possibility of contact with the ground may be increased.